 RHB Capital Bhd

-This article first appeared in digitaledge Daily, on September 9, 2015.
+This article first appeared in The Edge Financial Daily, on April 15, 2015.